Where to Stay in Bangkok for Foodies

 I remind you it was the mid-1980s.
 Peak crack epidemic era.
 Crackheads everywhere.
 Also, a time when Chinese triads ran amuck looking to stop any Chinese kid with a funny hairstyle “on their turf” with .75 cents jingling in their pocket, just ripe for collection.

-Back in those days, NYC was life and death I tell you.
+Back in those days, NYC was life and death.
 It’s a miracle I’m still alive.
 I remember walking alone to Gino’s Pizza on Catherine Street, Richard’s Pasta and Cafe on Pearl Street, Famous Ray’s Pizza (most of them), and Pizza Palace on Bayard.
 When I got back home I would relish my reward.

 I can relate to Neatherdals going out in the wild hunting mammoths.
 Or a hyena back from a successful scavenger hunt.
 NYC was just that bad.